EnProxima/Experience/01. Analytic/SQL/sql.md

 Column-store databases are generally the gold standard for fast analysis work.
 They use standard SQL (with some vendor-specific variations), and in many ways working with them is no different from working with a row-store database in terms of the queries you write.
 The size of the data matters, as do the computing and storage resources that have been allocated to the database.
 I have seen aggregations run across millions and billions of records in seconds.
 This does wonders for productivity.

-## Preparing for data analisys
+## Preparing for data analysis
 >data scientists spend from 50% to 80% of their time cleaning and wrangling their data.

 Data preparation is easier when a data set has a data dictionary, a document or repository that has clear descriptions of the fields, possible values, how the data was collected, and how it relates to other data

-### Datatypes
+### Data types
-1. String (Char,varchar, text, blob)
+1. String (char, varchar, text, blob)
-2. Numeric (int,smallint, bigint, fload, decimal,double)
+2. Numeric (int, smallint, Bigint, float, decimal, double)
 3. logical(Boolean)
 4. date (datetime, time, timestamp)

 ### Structured versus unstructured
  Most databases were designed to handle **structured data**, where each attribute is stored in a column, and instances of each entity are represented as rows.

  When structured data is inserted into a table, each field is verified to ensure it conforms to the correct data type.
-Structured data is easy to query with SQL
+Structured data is easy to query with SQL.
  **Unstructured data** is the opposite of structured data.
 There is no predetermined structure, data model, or data types.

  **Semistructured data** falls in between these two categories.